mohamedsaif/AKS-Adv-Provision/README.md

 My views on deploying AKS with advanced provisions for development and production environments.

+## Provisioning Scripts and Configuration

+Under [Provisions](/provisioning) folder you will find all deployment scripts and configuration.

+I've put all the commands in a single sequential shell script [aks-cluster.sh](provisioning/aks-cluster.sh)

 > **NOTE:** This is a work on progress and will keep improving when I can to include recently released AKS features and versions

 Currently the scripts applied to:
 - Azure CLI version 2.0.73
-- AKS Kubernetes version 1.15.3
+- AKS Kubernetes version 1.15.3 (currently preview on AKS)
 - kubectl version 1.15.3
+- helm version 2.14.3

 ## About the project